RedPRL/cooltt/explanation.md

 a neutral term is just a variable `x`.
 It's not yet a value but there's no way to convert it to a value since we have no information on what `x` is yet.
-Similarly, if we have some neutral term and we apply `Fst` to it it's clearly still not a value.
-On the other hand, we don't have any way of reducing it further so what's there to do.
+Similarly, if we have some neutral term and we apply `Fst` to it it's clearly still not a value but we don't have any way of reducing it further so what's there to do.
 There's a way of including neutral terms into the general category of values with the constructor `Neutral`.
 This constructor comes equipped with a type annotation which will prove important later for bookkeeping purposes.
 All in all, this means we have a syntactic category comprised of "eliminators stacked onto variables" and that is all that `ne` is.

-The final category, `nf`, is a special class of values.
-It comes from the particular style of NbE that we're doing, it associates a type with a value so that later during quotation we can eta expand it appropriately.
+The final category, `nf`, is a special class of values coming from the style of NbE we use.
+It associates a type with a value so that later during quotation we can eta expand it appropriately.
 In literature this is usually written as a shift, ↑ᴬ.
 Since we use `nf` in various places this ensures that as we go through the process of quotation we always have sufficient annotations to determine how to quote a term.

 One other design decision in the representation of terms under a binders.
 In other words, what should `D.Lam` contain?
 Some presentations of NbE make use of the host language's function space for instance, so that `D.Lam` would take `D.t -> D.t`.
+This has the advantage of being quite slick because application is free and binding is simpler.
+On the other hand, it becomes more difficult to construct the semantic domain mathematically (domains are often used) which complicates the proof of correctness.
 For our purposes though we opt for the "defunctionalized" variant where terms under a binder are represented as closures.
-A closure is a syntactic term paired with the environment in which it was being evaluated.
+A closure is a syntactic term paired with the environment in which it was being evaluated when evaluation was paused.

 This means that a closure is a syntactic term with `n + 1` free variables and an environment of length `n`.
 The idea is that the `i`th environment entry corresponds to the `i + 1`th variable in the term.
 This information is stored in the record `{term : Syn.t; env : env}`.
 Since we have one term which binds 2 variables (the successor